etcd-io/etcd/Documentation/modules.md

 ## Modules

 etcd has a number of modules that are built on top of the core etcd API.
-These modules provide things like dashboards, locks and leader election.
+These modules provide things like dashboards, locks and leader election (removed).

 **Warning**: Modules are deprecated from v0.4 until we have a solid base we can apply them back onto.
 For now, we are choosing to focus on raft algorithm and core etcd to make sure that it works correctly and fast.